 What was your worst job?
 I take away something from everything.
 I always expected to work, so work never bothered me.
 I spent two summers during college working as an electrician’s helper, which was certainly the dirtiest job—crawling around in the mud and dirt—but I learned stuff that I still use today.

 What do you like to do in your spare time?
 I like to play golf.
 I like to watch baseball.
-I like to go on the water—we have jet skis.
+I like to go on the water—we live on a lake and enjoy boating, kayaking, and swimming.
 That’s probably left over from my naval service.
 And I enjoy wine and food with my wife and friends.

 What is something that most people don’t know about you?
 I dabble at playing guitar.